 Where cultural understanding meets true fluency.

 Middlebury has led the world in full-immersion language studies since the launch of its first summer program in 1915.
-Today, graduates of the degree programs at the Middlebury Language Schools and Schools Abroad, the Bread Loaf School of English, and the Monterey Institute of International Studies can be found working in education, government, journalism, international business, and the non-profit sector.
+Today, graduates of degree programs at the Middlebury Language Schools and Schools Abroad, the Bread Loaf School of English, and the Middlebury Institute of International Studies at Monterey (MIIS) can be found working in education, government, journalism, international business, and the non-profit sector.

 Master of Arts Degree